Lgreim33/PythonParserAntlr/README.md

 How it works:

 Our start rule is defined in such a way that the program can have as many control blocks, assignment statements, or loops as you want, in any order of declaration.
+These are children of start, and are treated as though they had "global" scope.

 An assignmnet is the simplest of these, as it will never contain itseld or one of the other main three rule structures.
 It is defined as a valid variable name, one of the main equal sign operators, and some value or another variable.
 It also accepts operations, so you could set a variable equal to the result of an equation: such as "x = 4 + 3 * 5".